Riparian Area and Ocean Shoreline Protection Bylaw Amendments

 In June 2023, the Sunshine Coast Regional District (SCRD) initiated the process to amend Zoning Bylaw 337 and 722 in order to strengthen protection of riparian areas (fresh watercourses / waterbodies) and ocean shorelines within the SCRD's Electoral Areas.

-A Public Hearing took place on July 16, 2024 to allow the community to provide their views to their elected representatives on the adoption of the amended zoning bylaws.
+A Public Hearing took place on July 16, 2024, to provide the community an opportunity to share their views on the proposed zoning bylaw amendments with their elected representatives.

 On the right side of the page, you will find video of the public hearing, the public hearing information binder and a presentation provided at the public hearing.